The weather will not be entirely clear, with more showers in the Pyrenees and the northeast.

 The arrival of cold air from high altitude caused the first widespread showers on Monday afternoon, locally accompanied by thunderstorms and hail or stones.
 The most notable were 77 l/m² in La Seu d'Urgell, 68 l/m² in Lake Redon (Aran Valley), 44 l/m² in Espot (Pallars Sobirà), and 29 l/m² in the Queralt sanctuary (Berguedà).
 During the second half of Tuesday, the rain was again concentrated in the western Pyrenees, with 52 l/m² in Sort, 37 l/m² in Lake Redon, and 33 l/m² in El Pont de Suert.

 On Wednesday, the rain was again intense in the same regions in the northern half of the country, although it also reached parts of the coast and the center.
-Of note are the 67 l/m² in Guixers (Solsonès), the 45 in San Juan de las Abadesas (Ripollès), the 36 in Lladurs, in Solsonès, and the 29 in the University Zone of Barcelona.
-On Thursday the showers were more dispersed and weaker, with 9 l/m² in Castell d'Aro (Baix Empordà) and 8 in the Bas valley (Garrotxa) as the most notable records.
-All this means that in some places the accumulated since Monday already exceeds 110 l/m²:
+Of note were the 67 l/m² in Guixers (Solsonès), the 45 in Sant Joan de les Abadesses (Ripollès), the 36 in Lladurs, in Solsonès, and the 29 in the University District of Barcelona.
+On Thursday, the showers were more scattered and weaker, with the 10 l/m² in Girona and Castell d'Aro (Baix Empordà) and the 8 in the Bas Valley (Garrotxa) being the most notable records.
+All of this means that in some places the accumulated rainfall since Monday has already exceeded 120 l/m²:

 - 112 l/m²: Luck